creswick/pastepipe/README.md

+''Deprecation warning:''' I am no longer actively maintaining pastepipe because I don't have time to keep it from bitrotting.
+If anyone would like to take it over, please let me know.
+I'm also happy to apply pull requests that address issues/add documented features.

 # A CLI for lpaste.net.

 Pastepipe reads from stdin, posting to hpaste, and prints out the resulting url (the last line of output).
 Parameters control various hpaste form fields: